minio/docs/source/includes/linux/steps-configure-minio-kes-hashicorp.rst

 Procedure
 ---------

-This procedure provides instructions for configuring and enabling Server-Side Encryption using Hashicorp Vault in production environments.
+This procedure provides instructions for configuring and enabling Server-Side Encryption using your selected `supported KMS solution <https://min.io/docs/kes/#supported-kms-targets>`__ in production environments.
 Specifically, this procedure assumes the following:

-- An existing production-grade Vault deployment
+- An existing production-grade KMS target
 - One or more hosts for deploying KES
 - One or more hosts for a new or existing MinIO deployment